walles/moar/README.md

 * Change out-of-file visualization to writing --- after the end of the file and leaving the rest of the screen blank.

+* Exit search on pressing up / down / pageup / pagedown keys and scroll.
+I attempted to do that spontaneously, so it's probably a good idea.